jminor/otio-time-warp-test-suite/README.md

 ## Status

+This is version 5 of the test suite.
+See [releases](https://github.com/jminor/otio-time-warp-test-suite/releases) for older versions.

 Note: This is a work in progress.
 The test suite is not yet complete, and there are some flaws which need to be addressed before it becomes useful.
 Specifically:
 - The provided baseline MOV file has not been thouroughly vetted for accuracy.